 Troubleshooting Potty Training Issues

-If you’re facing troubleshooting puppy potty training problems, don’t worry.
+If you’re facing puppy potty training problems, don’t worry.
 First, make sure to clean up any puppy potty training accidents well.
-This removes smells that might draw your puppy back to the same spot18.
+This removes smells that might draw your puppy back to the same spot.

 Next, use a crate or exercise pen when you can’t watch your puppy.
-This stops accidents and teaches them the crate is their “den” where they shouldn’t go to the bathroom18.
+This stops accidents and teaches them the crate is their “den” where they shouldn’t go to the bathroom.

-Some breeds, like terriers, pointers, setters, or Chihuahuas, can be extra stubborn with housebreaking18.
+Some breeds, like terriers, pointers, setters, or Chihuahuas, can be extra stubborn with housebreaking.
 If you’re having trouble, stay calm, keep your training consistent, and stay positive.
-With time and patience, you can help your pup overcome even the toughest potty training challenges18.
+With time and patience, you can help your pup overcome even the toughest potty training challenges.

-By tackling troubleshooting puppy potty training problems head-on and staying patient, you can make your puppy a pro at using the potty quickly.
-With the right approach and persistence, you can conquer even the toughest puppy potty training accidents18.
+By tackling puppy potty training problems head-on and staying patient, you can make your puppy a pro at using the potty quickly.
+With the right approach and persistence, you can conquer even the toughest puppy potty training accidents.

 “Consistency and patience are key when potty training a stubborn puppy.
 With the right techniques, you can overcome even the most persistent challenges.”